Lance Corporal 13029 John (Jack) Hough

 Personal Data

 At the outbreak of war John Hough was already a serving soldier with the 3rd Worcesters and was one of the original "Old Contemptibles", landing in France on 12th August 1914.
+Sadly his war lasted no longer than 5 weeks.

 Action resulting in his death